THE KIWIBOTS STORY

 The NZ Robotics Charitable Trust was founded in 2009 with the support of businesses that could see the future growth of the tech industry and the imminent global need for more innovators, problem solvers, and creative thinkers.

 NZ teams competed in their first season of VEX Robotics in the 2009-2010 season.
-In true kiwi fashion, the students showed innovation and a 'No.8 wire' approach to problem solving that resulted in a World Championship title, knocking reigning champions out of the top spot!
+In true Kiwi fashion, the students showed innovation and a 'No. 8 wire' approach to problem solving that resulted in a World Championship title, knocking reigning champions out of the top spot!

 Since then, Kiwibots has grown, creating and supporting teams from intermediate through university to world calibre levels that put NZ on the map in the robotics and tech industry.

-Our shared successes would not be possible without the support of our generous sponsors over the years.
+As a charitable organisation, our shared successes would not be possible without the support of our generous funders over the years.
+Thanks to them, whānau, kaiako and volunteers, the future of robotics excellence and STEAM advancement will be filled with innovative Kiwis.

 The Kiwibots Difference